Will writing solicitors, here to help you

 From buying a house, to the birth of your children – whatever the life-changing event it’s important to make or update a Will.
 Contact us today for a no obligation conversation and we can discuss the best way to protect your estate.

 Unfortunately, this isn’t the case.
 If you die without making a Will (interstate), and you aren’t married or in a civil partnership, then your partner will receive nothing.
-It means you’re at risk of your assets going to someone not of your choosing, unless you take steps to safeguard your wishes.
+It means you’re at risk of your assets going to someone not of your choosing, unless you take steps to safeguard your wishes by having a Will.

 A person cannot make a valid Will through simply recording themselves speaking in a video on their mobile phone.